root-foundation/root/README.md

 RootNet is based on a single primitive — *the token* — which represents potential to create value, that has transact-able shares.

 There are three types of tokens: network, personal, and idea.<br/>
-Network token = collective potential.<br/>
+Network token represents collective potential.<br/>
-Personal token = individual potential.<br/>
+Personal token represents individual potential.<br/>
-Idea token (a company) = expression potential.
+Idea token (a company) represents idea potential.

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.
 Tokens aren’t memes, they are instruments that sit *above* companies and money.

 RootNet will change our world.
-It will grow collective wealth *without inflation* through Universal Basic *Equity*.
-It will rewrite education with better incentives.
-And it will prevent short-term profit that causes long-term collective harm by better representing what we value.
-And it will even *enable* superintelligence.
+It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and stop short-term gains that damage our future by aligning incentives with what we _truly_ value.
+It will even _enable_ superintelligence.

 RootNet is a new foundation for civilization.